mikey-no/file-hash/README.md

 - A simple sha-1 file hashing programme
 - Written in python
-- With a number of tests to confirm it works - makes use of Markus Kuhn's work
+- With a number of tests to confirm it works - makes use of Markus Kuhn's unicode test files work
   <http://www.cl.cam.ac.uk/~mgk25/> - 2015-08-28 - CC BY 4.0
 - Skips big files that would take a long time to hash (see Config setting)
 - Creates log file of programme activities (v0.0.2)